 Getting out from under the raft

-When you find yourself underneath a raft, put your nose to the bottom of the raft so you are on your back.
-Let go of your paddle and push yourself down and out from underneath the raft while kicking your feet.
+If you find yourself underneath a raft, put your nose to the bottom of the raft so you are on your back.
+Let go of your paddle and push yourself head first down and out from underneath the raft while kicking your feet.
 Don’t change directions, just keep going in the same direction.
 The same is true for an upside down raft except take a big breath before getting out from underneath the raft.

 Once out from underneath the raft grab onto the side of the raft since getting back into the raft will be your quickest exit from the river.
 Be careful about being on the downstream side of the raft as you can get crunched between the raft and a rock.
 Also, remember to keep your feet up.
 Many people drop their feet when they start holding onto a raft.